jamiealquiza/askgoogle/README.md

 Google suggest API -> ElasticSearch

-You don't even want to knnow.
+You don't even want to know.